Forceflow/ooc_svo_builder/README.md

 There are two tools distributed in this release, both are required to convert a model into a Sparse Voxel Octree representation:

-* **tri_convert:** A tool to convert any model file to a simple, streamable .tri format, described in this manual.
+* `tri_convert`: A tool to convert any model file to a simple, streamable .tri format, described in this manual.
 You can use this tool, or format your model files yourself.
-* **svo_builder:** Out-Of-Core SVO Builder: Partitioning, voxelizing and SVO Building rolled into one executable, needs a .tri file as input
+* `svo_builder`: Out-Of-Core SVO Builder: Partitioning, voxelizing and SVO Building rolled into one executable, needs a .tri file as input

 ![teaser_image](http://graphics.cs.kuleuven.be/publications/BLD14OCCSVO/teaser2.png "teaser_image")

 ## Building
-The current **ooc_svo_builder** can be built on:
+The current `ooc_svo_builder` can be built on:

 * **Windows:**
   * Visual Studio project files for VS2015, VS2017 and VS2019 (tested on Community Editions)